stoodkev/Agx/README.md

 `npm install`
 `npm start`

+Access the www server with `http://localhost:3000`

 # To do

-* Explain how to set the author
+* Explain how to set the author variable